antonymawork/IERG4080Asm4_2/README.md

-Here is a suggested README file based on the information you provided:

 # Language Detection using Machine Learning

 This repository demonstrates language detection using machine learning to classify text content into different languages.
 The model used is based on the [papluca/xlm-roberta-base-language-detection](https://huggingface.co/papluca/xlm-roberta-base-language-detection) model from Hugging Face.